top of page

 7. Conclusion

-Whether buying a pet or other significant financial decisions, using a personal algorithm is essential for making the best decision.
+Whether buying a pet or making other financial decisions, using a personal algorithm is essential for making the best decision.
 You can reap the benefits of statistical analysis without being a statistician!
 The summary recommendation is:

 • Create a consistent, repeatable decision process you can use across all your decisions.